Houston

 How to Pronounce Houston

 Our model has identified 3 different pronunciations for the name Houston.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 71.1% confident that Houston is pronounced as HYUE-stuhn.
-The next most likely pronunciation is HUE-stuhn, at 20.0% confidence.
+Our model is 71.1% confident that Houston is pronounced as HYUE-stuhn, which has 2 syllables.
+The next most likely pronunciation is HUE-stuhn, at 20.0% confidence, with 2 syllables.

 HYUE-stuhn (2 syllables)